ibm-cloud-docs/secure-enterprise/move-deployed-resource-project.md

 If you deployed software by using a {{site.data.keyword.bpshort}} workspace or through a private catalog, you can move the deployed resources to a project by using the [ibmcloud catalog utility create-product-from-workspace](/docs/cli?topic=cli-manage-catalogs-plugin#publish-utility-create) command.

 The command does the following Git-related tasks:
-- Clones the deployable architecture repo.
+- Clones the deployable architecture repo. {: #git-tasks}
 - Pushes the `ibm_catalog.json` manifest file to a new branch.
 - Creates a placeholder architecture diagram (`architecture-diagram-placeholder.drawio.svg`).
 - Creates a Git release in the repo.